aker-gateway/Aker/README.md

 ```

 ### Contributing
+Currently I work on the code in my free time, any assitance is highly appreciated.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.